Practical AMB guidance for putting together your account-based marketing target list to get results, fast

-ABM starts with a clear picture of who to target.
+Account -based marketing starts with a clear picture of who to target.
 Sounds simple enough.
-But with account-based marketing (ABM) being such a new thing for so many marketers, getting the right focus list is often not as easy as it first sounds.
+But with account-based marketing (ABM) being such a new thing for so many marketers, buildingthe right focus list is often not as easy as it first sounds.

 I’ve found with so many clients, they end up getting steamrolled by the ‘Who should we target’ question.

-When you keep hearing the same query time after time, you realise there’s clearly an education piece that’s needed.
+When you keep hearing the same query time after time, you realize there’s clearly an education piece that’s needed.
 So here we are!

-It’s worth pointing out at this stage that this guidance is based on best practice gathered from being involved in a number of ABM deployments.
+It’s worth pointing out at this stage that this guidance is based on best practices gathered from being involved in a number of account-based marketing deployments.
 There are no hard and fast rules to any of this, so feel free to tweak depending on the individual circumstances of your business.
-Anyway, now we’ve got that out of the way, let’s begin.
+Anyway, now we’ve got that out…

 How to use Segmentation, Targeting and Positioning (STP) to develop marketing strategies